The Accreditation ProcessPrint

 Once the reviewers have determined a foundation has met all National Standards the applicant will receive an email confirming accreditation, along with a link to a licensing agreement requiring an online signature.
 Upon receiving accreditation foundations can use the National Standards Seal and the Marketing Toolkit which make it easy community foundations to share their achievement with the community.
 Accreditation is valid for one year.
 Throughout the year, foundations can review their original application and update any changes to foundation documents, policies, or responses.

-Renewal applications only require information the community foundation has revised, or responses to changes in the law or National Standards.
-Applicants can update documents in the system at any time during the year.
+Accreditation renewal assessments only require information the community foundation has revised, or responses to changes in the law or National Standards.
+Applicants can upload documents through the "Documents" icon on the dashboard at any time.
 When renewing an application, log in with the same email address and password used to create the original application.
+Assessments become available for editing six months prior to expiration.
 Applicants can also reset their password as needed from the application page.

 The foundation’s renewal date is one year after receiving email notice of accreditation.
-We recommend submitting your renewal application and payment at least 90 days before your accreditation expires to avoid a lapse in accreditation status.
-If accreditation lapses, the reinstatement application fee is $1,250.
+We recommend submitting your renewal assessment and payment at least 90 days before your accreditation expires to avoid a lapse in accreditation status.
+If accreditation lapses, the reinstatement assessment fee is $1,250.
 Check the Community Foundation Locator to assess when your accreditation expires.